 Construction projects are up in San Diego and contracts for future projects are up 60% from last year according to recent building permit data.
 With an increase in construction around San Diego County, inevitably the risk of serious or fatal construction accidents will also rise.

-Workers compensation benefits are often times inadequate to provide full and fair compensation, especially when it comes to recovering for serious construction accidents in San Diego.
-Pain and suffering damages are not recoverable under the California workers compensation statutes and often only pay a percentage of lost wages.
+Workers’ compensation benefits are oftentimes inadequate to provide full and fair compensation, especially when it comes to recovering from serious construction accidents in San Diego.
+Pain and suffering damages are not recoverable under the California worker’s compensation statutes and often only pay a percentage of lost wages.
 For that reason, you should not hesitate to discuss your options with a San Diego or Riverside construction accident attorney from Martinez & Schill LLP as soon as possible.
 While workers’ compensation benefits will provide you with the bare necessities—including reimbursement for your medical treatment and a percentage of your lost earnings—you would be able to maximize your financial recovery if you could pursue a civil case against a third party.
 Call our office today at 619-512-5995 to find out if you are eligible.